bloommate-team/MD/README.md

 # ML
-Repository of ML Division of Bangkit 2023 Bloomate Team Capstone
+Repository of MD Division of Bangkit 2023 Bloomate Team Capstone